LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 [[images/routes.png]]

-This is because they reference non-existing actions methods.
+This is because the routes reference non-existent action methods.
 So let’s add them to the `Application.java` file:

 ```
 public class Application extends Controller {